PLFJY/DutyNotify/README.md

 # DutyNotify
-A plugin of classisland which can notify students who are on duty
+A plugin of [ClassIsland](https://github.com/ClassIsland/ClassIsland) which can notify students who are on duty